Skip to content

 Indian Mars Analogue Research Station (i-MARS)

-i Mars is a program by Mars HomeBase Organiation entre, India to develop Mars analog Research Stations in India.
+i-Mars is a program by Mars HomeBase Organization in India to develop Mars analog Research Stations in India.
 Many such stations are built by researchers in other countries to explore and understand challenges involved in manned settlement on Mars.
-Mars HomeBase is attempting to build first in the country so that technologies and solutions developed can be put to test in Mars like environment, providing useful data on efficacy, usefulness.

 FMARS- Flashline MARS station